Hemanthk101/vision-representation-learning/README.md

-# vision-representation-learning
+# Vision Representation Learning

+## Overview
-Built an end-to-end computer vision pipeline that learns transferable visual features using CNNs and reuses them for downstream generative modeling (GANs and Diffusion Models).
-The project emphasizes dataset curation, representation learning, quantitative evaluation, and reproducible research-oriented experimentation.
+This project studies learning transferable visual representations using CNNs and reusing them for downstream generative tasks such as GANs and Diffusion Models.

+## Structure
+- Data curation and preprocessing
+- CNN feature learning
+- Representation reuse for generation
+- Quantitative and qualitative evaluation

+## How to Run
+pip install -r requirements.txt python src/train.py
+python src/evaluate.py